epi-project/policy-reasoner/README.md

 ## Contribution
 Contributions to this project are welcome!
 If you have thoughts, suggestions or encounter bugs, you can leave an issue on this repository's [issue-page](https://github.com/epi-project/policy-reasoner/issues).
 If you have concrete fixes already implemented, you can also create [pull requests](https://github.com/epi-project/policy-reasoner/pulls) directly.

+An overview the structure of this repository can be found in [Architecture.md](./ARCHITECTURE.md)

 ## License
 This project is licensed under the Apache 2.0 license.
 See [LICENSE](./LICENSE) for more details.